Red River (1948 film): "Red River D" belt buckles

 Wayne and Hawks exchanged buckles as a token of their mutual respect.
-Wayne wore the Red River D belt buckle with the initials "HWH" in nine other movies including North to Alaska, Circus World, Hatari!
-Rio Bravo, El Dorado, McLintock!, The Man Who Shot Liberty Valance and Rio Lobo.
+Wayne wore the Red River D belt buckle with the initials "HWH" in nine other movies: Rio Bravo (1959), North to Alaska (1960), Hatari!
+(1962), McLintock!
+(1963), Circus World (1964), The Sons of Katie Elder (1965), El Dorado (1966), The War Wagon (1967) and Rio Lobo (1970).
+The actor did this even when he wasn't filming under the direction of Howard Hawks, with one known exception: Apparently John Wayne didn't wear the Red River belt buckle in films of John Ford.

-In 1981, John Wayne's son Michael sent the buckle to a silversmith in order to have duplicates made for all of Wayne's children.
+In 1981, John Wayne's son, Michael, sent the buckle to a silversmith, in order to have duplicates made for all of Wayne's children.
 While in the silversmith's care, it was stolen and has not been seen since.
 Red River D buckles, made by a number of sources, are among the most popular and sought after icons of John Wayne fans.